Agent5055/Vibe_Coding_hackathon_2025/THEMES.md

 ### Theme Deleted Accidentally
 - If you have the JSON file, just re-import it
-- ThoughtWeaver includes failsafe: deleting active theme reverts to default
+- ThoughtWeaver includes failsafe: deleting active theme reverts to Default theme

 ## Sharing Your Themes